DivineDragonFanClub/plugin_hub/doc/src/ch04-01-crates.md

 Crates are a library that gives us more functionality in Rust without needing to rewrite structures and functions every time we make a new project.
 There are three primary crates we use in code modding:

-### Unity2
+### Unity-Nx

 This crate lets us interface with Il2Cpp with it's structures.
-Unity2 is a newer version of the crate and should be used for new projects.
+Unity-Nx is a newer version of the crate and should be used for new projects.

 ### Engage-Il2Cpp